A Paper Chain for Edgar and

 help children learn the days of the week and what it is the meaning of

-After reading and discussing the story, suggest to make a fun paper chain craft and plan for different special them activities for every link in the paper chain for a week.
+After reading and discussing the story, suggest to make a fun paper chain craft and plan for different special theme activities for every link in the paper chain for a week.

 Purpose: Get acquainted with the days of the week and plan activities for each day

 The Week Paper Chain (Sun thru Sat):

-1. Instead of making a paper chain with five links for five days let's make a paper chain with seven links for every day of the week.
+- Instead of making a paper chain with five links for five days let's make a paper chain with seven links for every day of the week.

 Making the chain link: